webspam/hdtSMP64/README.md

 # hdtSMP for Skyrim Special Edition

-Fork of [version](https://github.com/aers/hdtSMP64) by aers, originally from [original code](https://github.com/HydrogensaysHDT/hdt-skyrimse-mods) by hydrogensaysHDT
+Fork of [version](https://github.com/aers/hdtSMP64) by aers, from [original code](https://github.com/HydrogensaysHDT/hdt-skyrimse-mods) by hydrogensaysHDT

 ## Changes

 + Added distance check in ActorManager to disable NPCs more than a certain distance from the player.
-This resolves the massive FPS drop in certain cell transitions.
+This resolves the massive FPS drop in certain cell transitions (such as Blue Palace -> Solitude).
 + Added can-collide-with-bone to mesh definitions, as a natural counterpart to no-collide-with-bone.
 + Added new "external" sharing option, for objects that should collide with other NPCs, but not this one.
 + Significant refactoring of armor handling in ActorManager, to be much stricter about disabling systems and